This post contains affiliate links. When you purchase through our links, we may earn a commission.

 The way many people outside of India eat curries is to build them around meat like chicken or lamb.
 But within India, vegetarian curries are common and really, really good.

 A diverse set of spices is certainly essential to this.
-Unfortunately, not many of us are going to want to invest in a cupboard of spices we may only use occasionally.
+Unfortunately, not many of us are going to want to invest in a cupboard of spices we might only use occasionally.

 Fortunately, curry pastes are easy to find and have a complex set of fragrant spices built right in.
 It’s a shortcut, but a good one, especially if you find a good brand (I use Patak’s).
 It’s also an easy way to change a recipe.
 The same recipe made with a different paste will result in a whole new dish!